Former AP photojournalist Kim Chonkil dies at age 89 | New Country 923

 SEOUL, South Korea (AP) — Former Associated Press photojournalist Kim Chonkil, whose images captured South Korea’s turbulent transition from dictatorship to democracy, has died.
 He was 89.

-Kim’s son, Kim Kuchul, confirmed he died in New York on Thursday.
+Kim’s son, Kim Kuchul, said he died in New York on Thursday after fighting kidney and respiratory problems.

 Kim covered South Korea for AP for nearly 40 years until leaving the company in 1987, a period during which the country rose from the devastation of the 1950-53 Korean War into an Asian industrial power and a full-fledged democracy following a bloody struggle against dictatorship.

-He will be remembered for one of the most iconic photos in South Korea’s history — a May 1961 photo of military strongman Park Chung-hee, in an army cap and sunglasses, observing a march of military cadets in capital Seoul, two days after seizing power in a coup.
+Kim will be remembered for one of the most iconic photos in South Korea’s history — a May 1961 photo of Gen. Park Chung-hee, in an army cap and sunglasses, observing a march of military cadets in capital Seoul, two days after seizing power in a coup.

+For most South Koreans, it was the first time they saw the staunch anti-communist dictator who would rule the country for nearly 20 years before being assassinated in 1979.
+He left a mixed legacy as a successful economic strategist and a brutal strongman who tortured and executed dissidents.

+“He was at the very front line of recording South Korea’s contemporary history,” said Paul Shin, a longtime AP writer and former colleague of Kim.
+“He always tried harder than others to be at the scene.
+He had a strong sense of responsibility, but was also a very generous person.”